 I usually make my homemade dressings (like this homemade soy ginger dressing one that I'm addicted to or my creamy cilantro lime dressing) in small batches.
 Often it's just enough for that night or to use in a particular recipe.

-You could certainly halve it, but we tend to use this for such a variety of things, it's nice to have the extra on hand.
+You could certainly halve the recipe, but we tend to use this for such a variety of things, so it's nice to have the extra on hand.

 - Green veggie salads